unibo-spe/spe-slides/content/04-build-automation/_generator.md

 The task type can be specified at task registration time.
 <br>
-Any `open class` implementing [`org.gradle.api.Task`](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html) can be instanced.
+Any `open class` implementing [`org.gradle.api.Task`](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html) can be instantiated.

 Tasks of unspecified type are plain `DefaultTask`s